 - Outlook online

-Install only the Meet add-in if you use Meet with a personal Google account, have a Mac computer, use Outlook Online, or don’t use Google Drive.
+Only install the Meet add-in if you use Meet with a personal Google Account, have a Mac computer, use Outlook Online or don’t use Google Drive.

 - Follow the instructions to install the Google Meet add-in.

-To use the Meet add-in for Outlook, you need:
+To use the Meet add-in for Outlook, you will need: